NordicSemiconductor/nrf-udev/README.md

 This repo contains the files needed for creating a .deb package for installing the udev rules for nRF devices.

-To create the package:
+To create the package in a Debian linux system:

 ```
-npm install
-npm run build
+dpkg-deb -b data
 ```